 Here are some of the most renowned American furniture designers of all time, which continue to inspire craftsman all over the world today:

-Adrian Pearsall may not be as widely recognized as other furniture designers like Frank Lloyd Wright, but his contributions to the world of design have not been forgotten.
-After founding Craft Associates in 1952, Pearsall went on to become one of America’s most prominent furniture designers during the “Atomic Age” of mid-century modern stylings.
+Adrian Pearsall may not be as widely recognized as other furniture designers like Frank Lloyd Wright or Gustav Stickley, but his contributions to the world of design have not been forgotten.
+After founding Craft Associates in 1952, Pearsall went on to become one of America’s most prominent furniture designers during the “Atomic Age” of mid-century modern stylings, known especially well for his use of American black walnut.

 Frank Lloyd Wright (1867-1959) is one of the most well-known architects of all time.
 He is often referred to as the “father of organic architecture” for his work to pioneer and define the concept.
 Throughout his career, Wright designed more than 1,000 structures, many of which remain historical icons.